 nMDS of defensive/cautious behaviors

 We also explored whether the composition of defensive/cautious behaviors changed based on sound treatment and genus identity.
 We summed all defensive behaviors for all snakes of a given genus for each sound treatment.
 We converted these to relative abundance measures (dividing by the total sum of behaviors in that genus-sound treatment combination).
 These formed the rows of a compositional matrix, with behaviors as columns.
-We visualized differences in composition using non-metric multidimensional scaling (metaMDS function, vegan packge (Oksanen et al., 2020)), using Bray-Curtis dissimilarity.
+We visualized differences in composition using non-metric multidimensional scaling (metaMDS function, vegan package (Oksanen et al., 2020)), using Bray-Curtis dissimilarity.
 We also tested for whether genus or sound treatment significantly affected composition of defensive/cautious behaviors using a PERMANOVA with 999 permutations (adonis2 function, vegan package (Oksanen et al., 2020)).

 Results